asdeq20062/TrainGood/README.md

 # TrainGood
-A web platform for people to find the personal trainer built with Node.js, Express, NextJS, MySQL, Docker.
+A web platform for people to find the personal trainer built with Node.js, Express, NextJS, R MySQL, Docker.
 Trainers can post their details on this website and users can rate and comment the trainers.

 ## Features of Backend API Server